dojo-modeling/dojo-docs/FAQ.md

 > At this time, no, Windows applications cannot be registered in Dojo

  **3. What if my data doesn’t have a temporal or geospatial dimension?**

+ > Data should have temportal or a geospatial dimension.
+If the data is current you can add the current year to the data so it will fit with the required geotemporal format.

  **4. Running my model requires X number of steps, but there’s only one
     directive, how can I make this work?**